 Extremely hard water mineral deposits can cause damage to your dishwasher and make it difficult to achieve good cleaning.
 A water softener is strongly recommended if your hardness is 15 grains or more.

-Use affresh® Dishwasher Cleaner or a white vinegar rinse to remove white spots and film.
+Use affresh® Dishwasher Cleaner (or another dishwasher cleaning product) or a white vinegar rinse to remove white spots and film.
 Depending on the severity of the spots more than one treatment may be required.